Midpoint circle algorithm: Algorithm

 And likewise for the next point:

 Since for the first octant the next point will always be at least 1 pixel higher than the last (but also at most 1 pixel higher to maintain continuity), it is true that:

 So, rework the next-point-equation into a recursive one by substituting $x_n^2 = r^2 - y_n^2$:

-Because of the continuity of a circle and because the maxima along both axes is the same, clearly it will not be skipping x points as it advances in the sequence.
-Usually it stays on the same x coordinate, and sometimes advances by one.
+Because of the continuity of a circle and because the maxima along both axes are the same, clearly it will not be skipping x points as it advances in the sequence.
+Usually it stays on the same x coordinate, and sometimes advances by one to the left.

 The resulting coordinate is then translated by adding midpoint coordinates.
 These frequent integer additions do not limit the performance much, as those square (root) computations can be spared in the inner loop in turn.
 Again, the zero in the transformed circle equation is replaced by the error term.

 The initialization of the error term is derived from an offset of ½ pixel at the start.
 Until the intersection with the perpendicular line, this leads to an accumulated value of $r$ in the error term, so that this value is used for initialization.

 The frequent computations of squares in the circle equation, trigonometric expressions and square roots can again be avoided by dissolving everything into single steps and using recursive computation of the quadratic terms from the preceding iterations.